openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 Only the basics will be covered here, the step to export to ONNX\* is crucial but it is covered by PyTorch\* framework.
 For more information, please refer to [PyTorch\* documentation](https://pytorch.org/docs/stable/onnx.html).

-To export a PyTorch\* model you basically need to obtain the model as an instance of `torch.nn.Module` class and call the export function.
+To export a PyTorch\* model you need to obtain the model as an instance of `torch.nn.Module` class and call the `export` function.
 ```python
 import torch